linusdotmy/Upstream/README.md

 });
 ```

-And your done!
-For API documentation, visit our [docs](https://docs.linus.my/upstream).
+That's just scratching the surface.
+You can log complex events with json, events, descriptions, fields, and even add action buttons.
+For the full API, visit our [docs](https://docs.linus.my/upstream).

 ## Contributing
-We currently aren't accepting any outside contributions to the main app (Upstream Cloud is closed source).
+We currently aren't accepting any outside contributions to the main app (Upstream Cloud is closed source.
+This may change in the future).
 However, if you have any feature suggestions, feel free to open a issue and describe the thing you would like.

 Contributions to the ``upstream-sdk`` or Upstream marketing site are welcome.
 Before contributing, we recommend you open a issue with what your trying to add first, before opening PRs.
 More contributon information is available [here](CONTRIBUTING.md).